 All students are required to pay in full all charges for tuition, fees, room and board by the beginning date of classes.
-Those students eligible to receive federal financial aid (Pell Grant, FSEOG Grant, Student Loans) and for whom the college has received verification will be required to pay only the difference between the amount authorized and the amount due by the beginning date of classes.
-Students that have not completed verification by September 15 must pay in full or sign up through the FACTS Payment Plan.
+Those students eligible to receive federal financial aid (Pell Grant, FSEOG Grant, Student Loans) and for whom the college has received a FASFA prior to August will be required to pay only the difference between the amount authorized and the amount due by the beginning date of classes.
+Students that have not completed verification by August 1 must pay in full or sign up for a payment plan.
 The college accepts all major credit cards including Visa, MasterCard, Discover, and American Express.

-Online payment options are available through the FACTS Payment Plan assessable through the college Website at www.prattcc.edu.
-Click on the e-cashier logo on the home page.
+Payment Plan